anudeepb97/KPMG-Virtual-Internship/README.md

 ![Screenshot](Dashboard.png)

-It also includes modelling to achieve the desired outcome of the specified task
+It also includes modelling to achieve the desired outcome of the specified task.

 ### Presentation
 **Using visualisations to present insights**
-Generated Top 1000 Customers to be focused using RFM model
+Generated Top 1000 Customers to be focused using RFM model.

 ![Screenshot](Dashboard2.png)